Mune: Guardian of the Moon: Plot

 Meanwhile, Leeyoon takes Mune's place in the Temple of the Moon, but is unable to control it.
 The Moon wanes and crumbles, causing the Temple to go out of control and fall into the Underworld, where Mune, Sohone and Glim are.
 Mune and Glim take care of the Moon while Sohone dives into the Underworld to recover the Sun.
 Mune figures out that he can calm the Temple of the Moon by using his powers, inspiring Phospho, who had watched from afar.
 Leeyoon admits to him that the Moon is lost, but Mune and Glim go into the Moon Quarry, which Yule had informed Mune of before dying, to create a new moon.
 Mune and Glim develop feelings for each other as Leeyoon apologizes to Mune, recognizing him as the true Guardian of the Moon.

 With the task done, Mune and Glim rejoin Sohone in the World of Darkness and find him surrounded by Pale Snakes attempting to corrupt him.
 However, Phospho intervenes and sacrifices himself to rescue Sohone and destroy the Snakes.
 Sohone, Mune and Glim confront Necross and his Imps while Glim finds and revives the Sun, melting in the process.
 As Necross is about to crush Mune and Sohone, the Sun and the Moon unite and empower them.
-After Mune uses his Dream powers to defeat Necross by putting him to sleep, Mune realizes that a Pale Snake was influencing Necross, Pulls it out of his body and destroys it, Freeing Necross from his control.
+After Mune uses his Dream powers to defeat Necross by putting him to sleep, Mune realizes that a Pale Snake was influencing Necross, Pulls it out of his body and destroys it, Freeing Necross from its control.
 This restores him to his original appearance and transforms him into a statue as the Underworld becomes a paradise.

 Afterwards, the two Guardians restore the normal trajectories of the Sun, the Moon, and their Temples.
 With help from the Sun and Moon's power, Mune revives Glim and gives her the ability to maintain her body regardless of temperature.
 Mune and Glim meet up and kiss before going around the world on the Temple of the Moon.